Dipeshpal/Jarvis_AI/JarvisAI/README.md

 9. Donate
 10. Thank me on-

+## Premium Plan-

+What is our premium plan?

+- AI will be able to understand all your commands.
+It will answer all your questions apart from below basic intent.

+- It will be able to handle intent- 'others / Unknown Intent'.
+Free plan doesn't support this.

+- It will be automatically upgraded to use GPT-3 based model in the future.
+Currently, it uses other advance custom AI models to answer queries.

+- Currently unlimited API calls.
+Later we might change / limit.

+- Currently, it doesn't remember the previous context of the chat, but soon it will be.
+We don't store your personal chat information.

+**Check out our plan: https://jarvisai.in/dashboard**

 ## YouTube Tutorial-

 Click on the image below to watch the tutorial on YouTube-